In this guide

 - What are the penalties for late payment or submission of a return?

-One of the first questions that new business owners ask is should they register their business for VAT.
-If your turnover in any 12 month period exceeds £85,000 then registration is mandatory.
-If it is not you may choose to register voluntarily if you wish.
-However, following recent changes to the VAT flat rate scheme categories, it is no longer our advice that a company automatically opts for VAT registration.
+One of the first questions that new business owners ask is if they should register their business for VAT.
+If your turnover in any 12 month period exceeds £85,000, then registration is mandatory.
+If it is not, you may choose to register voluntarily if you wish.
+However, following recent changes to the VAT flat rate scheme, it is no longer our advice that a company automatically opts for VAT registration.
 You should consider this option carefully and whether the benefits in your situation are likely to outweigh the administrative cost.

 What are the benefits of being registered?

-There is an alternative scheme called the Flat Rate Scheme which, prior to April 2017, produced an even higher recovery of VAT.
-However HMRC have introduced a new category for limited cost traders, which means that in most cases the flat rate scheme no longer produces a better financial return than the standard scheme (although it does still have the advantage of being simple to operate).
+There is an alternative scheme called the Flat Rate Scheme (FRS), which, prior to April 2017, produced an even higher recovery of VAT.
+However, HMRC introduced a new category for limited cost traders, which means that in most cases, the flat rate scheme no longer produces a better financial return than the standard scheme (although it does still have the advantage of being very simple to operate).